tuongioe/Smart_Scheduler/README.md

     ```sh
     npm install
     ```
+4. Install application follow this [link](https://github.com/ntritin62/Smart-Scheduler-BE)

 ## Running the Application
 1. Start the application:
     ```sh
     npm start
     ```
+2. Start application server
-2. The application will be running at [http://localhost:3000](http://localhost:3000)
+3. The application will be running at [http://localhost:3000](http://localhost:3000)

 ## Usage
 Once the application is running, open [http://localhost:3000](http://localhost:3000) in your web browser to use the Smart Scheduler UI.

-## Additional Information
-For further details on how to use specific features of the Smart Scheduler UI, refer to the documentation available within the application.